Jarryd Hayne: 2010s

 Being named as co-captain of Parramatta in 2013, Hayne has had an impressive season, particularly with regards to his goal line defence.
 This earned him a call up for New South Wales in the first game of the 2013 Origin Series at his preferred position of fullback after incumbent Brett Stewart was injured.
 Hayne scored the first try of the series for NSW and was instrumental once again in their only victory of the series.

 In 2014 Hayne started the season with his most consistent display of rugby league, leading the Dally M medal rankings after 10 Rounds.
 He was selected for New South Wales in his favoured fullback position for Game One of the 2014 State of Origin series.
 He produced a man of the match performance, setting up one try and scoring one to deliver New South Wales a 12–8 win in Brisbane and a 1–0 series lead.
 During the annual 2014 players poll, where 100 players from the 16 clubs are interviewed, Hayne was voted as 'best in the game,' the first NSW player since Andrew Johns won the honour in 2006.
 In Round 22 of the season, playing against the Canberra Raiders, Hayne scored another 50m solo try to bring up his 100th career try.
 He became only the third player behind Luke Burt and Brett Kenny to score 100 tries for Parramatta.
 In Round 23 of the season Hayne topped his 2006 try scoring effort, reaching his 18th for the season against the Bulldogs.
-Hayne finished the season as the NRL's leading try-scorer with 20 for the season.
+Hayne finished the season as the NRL's second-highest try-scorer with 20 for the season.
 On 29 September 2014, on the Dally M Awards night, Hayne and North Queensland Queensland Cowboys captain Johnathan Thurston were the joint winners of the 2014 Dally M Player of the Year Award after the most thrilling countdown in the award's history.
 For Hayne, it is his second Dally M Player of the Year award following his win in 2009 and also claimed the Fullback of the Year and Best Representative Player awards, respectively.